Home

 1-1/2 ounces orange syrup, 1 egg, 1 ounce cream, hot water enough to make 8 ounces.
 Mix the syrup, egg, and cream together in a shaker, shaking as in making cold egg drinks.
 Add a little hot water before serving.

-This hot beverage recipe may also be prepared by breaking the egg with a spoon, adding the syrup and cream, and mixing quickly with the spoon.
-Then add the hot water, meanwhile stirring constantly, and strain. --George Zahn
+This classic non alcoholic hot drink recipe may also be prepared by breaking the egg with a spoon, adding the syrup, and cream, and mixing quickly with the spoon.
+Then add the hot water, meanwhile stirring constantly, and strain. —George Zahn

 Frosted Hot Lemonade

-For this hot beverage recipe use two ounces of lemon syrup.
+Use two ounces of lemon syrup for this lemony non alcoholic hot drink recipe.
 Fill the mug with hot water.
 Mix and finish with a spoonful of marshmallow topping.
 Serve with cheese wafers.

 Hot Silver Fizz